maikel863/rack-starter-template/README.md

 ## Heroku Issues

+- You may need to specify the ruby version in your gemfile, install that ruby version locally, then re-bundle

 - You may need to install the Heroku CLI if you have not done so already

 https://devcenter.heroku.com/articles/heroku-cli